USD/CNH: Decline in USD seems excessive – UOB Group

-US Dollar (USD) could trade in a range of 7.2550/7.2950.
-In the longer run, decline in USD seems excessive, but there is potential for a test of 7.2420, UOB Group’s FX analysts Quek Ser Leang and Lee Sue Ann note.
+Slight increase in momentum is likely to lead to a higher trading range of 7.2700/7.2980.
+In the longer run, decline in US Dollar (USD) seems excessive, but there is potential for a test of 7.2420, UOB Group's FX analysts Quek Ser Leang and Peter Chia note.

-24-HOUR VIEW: “After USD plunged two days ago, we indicated yesterday, ‘while further weakness is not ruled out, given the deeply oversold conditions, the major support at 7.2420 is likely out of reach (there is another support level at 7.2500).’
-USD fell less than expected to 7.2530, rebounding to close largely unchanged at 7.2700 (+0.07%).
-The price action provides no fresh clues, and today, USD could trade in a range, likely in a range of 7.2550/7.2950.”

-1-3 WEEKS VIEW: “We turned negative in USD yesterday (21 Jan, spot at 7.2720).
-We pointed out that ‘while the decline seems excessive, there is potential for USD to test the support at 7.2420.’
-We will continue to hold the same view, provided that 7.3230 (‘strong resistance’ level was at 7.3380 yesterday) is not breached.”
+1-3 WEEKS VIEW: "We continue to hold the same view as Tuesday (21 Jan, spot at 7.2720).
+As indicated previously, while the sharp decline on Monday 'seems excessive, there is potential for USD to test the support at 7.2420.'
+We will continue to hold the same view, provided that 7.3200 (‘strong resistance’ level was at 7.3230 yesterday) is not breached."

 Information on these pages contains forward-looking statements that involve risks and uncertainties.
 Markets and instruments profiled on this page are for informational purposes only and should not in any way come across as a recommendation to buy or sell in these assets.
 You should do your own thorough research before making any investment decisions.
 FXStreet does not in any way guarantee that this information is free from mistakes, errors, or material misstatements.
 It also does not guarantee that this information is of a timely nature.
 Investing in Open Markets involves a great deal of risk, including the loss of all or a portion of your investment, as well as emotional distress.
 All risks, losses and costs associated with investing, including total loss of principal, are your responsibility.
 The views and opinions expressed in this article are those of the authors and do not necessarily reflect the official policy or position of FXStreet nor its advertisers.
 The author will not be held responsible for information that is found at the end of links posted on this page.